 Designate a Beneficiary

 Family Tree DNA allows their customers to designate a beneficiary.
 After your death, the designated person can contact FTDNA to gain control of your account and the right to order additional tests on your stored DNA.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)
-Even if you do not designate someone within the FTDNA system, your heirs can contact them with “confirming information” (your name, mailing address, and email address), and FTDNA will arrange for them to have access.
+Even if you do not designate someone within the FTDNA system, your heirs can contact them with “confirming information” (your name, mailing address, and email address), and FTDNA may, at FTDNA’s discretion, arrange for them to have access.
 However, your beneficiary will have to know about the arrangement, and if you manage multiple accounts at FTDNA (for multiple people), they will each have to be dealt with separately.

 Neither AncestryDNA, 23andMe, nor MyHeritage has a formal beneficiary program.
 To pass on access to your test results, you would simply give your login credentials to your heir(s).
 The same advice applies to third-party tools like GEDmatch or DNAgedcom.
 (You could do this at FTDNA, as well, without your heir having to go through their beneficiary program.)

 Genealogy author and blogger Blaine Bettinger has made available a “Designation of Beneficiary” form that can be filled out with DNA account information, notarized, and included in your estate paperwork.
 The image below is shared with his permission.
 You can obtain a word-processor version by joining the Facebook group Genetic Genealogy Tips & Techniques.
 Look for it in the Files section of that group.